vemonet/EmojiMart/README.md

 ### ☑️ Todo

-- [ ] Improve the process to add the emoji to the clipboard/paste/close the app.
+- [ ] On x11: improve the process to add the emoji to the clipboard/paste/close the app.
 Currently there is an issue with `xdotool` clearing the clipboard when called from tauri
-- [ ] Add auto-paste on Wayland with `ydotool`, this will require some permission wizardry from the user to enable access to `/dev/uinput` in the flatpak container(cf. https://github.com/flatpak/flatpak/issues/4137), and might also require to run in the background (for the `ydotoold` daemon)
+- [ ] On wayland: add auto-paste on Wayland with `ydotool`, this will require some permission wizardry from the user to enable access to `/dev/uinput` in the flatpak container(cf. https://github.com/flatpak/flatpak/issues/4137), and might also require to run in the background (for the `ydotoold` daemon)
 - [ ] Check if working properly on MacOS
 - [ ] Check if working properly on Windows
 - [ ] Add auto-paste on Windows and MacOS when the compatibility between Enigo and Tauri is resolved (cf. https://github.com/enigo-rs/enigo/issues/15 and https://github.com/tauri-apps/tauri/issues/6421)